Submit a Gateway 2 application to BSR

 The Act fundamentally changes how higher-risk buildings are designed, constructed, and managed.
 As a construction business, you need to understand the new gateway approval system, your record-keeping obligations under the "golden thread" requirements, and the severe penalties for non-compliance.

 Key dates: The gateway system became mandatory from 1 October 2023.
-The Building Safety Regulator (part of HSE) is now the sole building control authority for all higher-risk buildings in England.
+The Building Safety Regulator (an executive non-departmental public body sponsored by the Ministry of Housing, Communities and Local Government since 27 January 2026) is the sole building control authority for all higher-risk buildings in England.

 The Building Safety Act creates specific duties for construction businesses: